nus-cs2103-AY2324S1/tp/docs/tutorials/AddRemark.md

 Let's walk you through the implementation of a new command — `remark`.

-This command allows users of the LoveBook application to add optional remarks to people in their address book and edit it if required.
+This command allows users of the LoveBook application to add optional remarks to people in their height book and edit it if required.
 The command should have the following format:

 `remark INDEX r/REMARK` (e.g., `remark 2 r/Likes baseball`)